dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 Information Model
 : An information model defines an environment at the highest level of abstraction, they express the desired functionality.
-  They can be defined informally (e.g. in plain English) or more formally (e.g.  UML, Entity-Relationship Diagrams, etc.).
+  They can be defined informally (e.g., in plain English) or more formally (e.g., UML, Entity-Relationship Diagrams, etc.).
   Implementation details are hidden.
 {: vspace='0'}